Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 Depending on where you’re at in life, it’s possible that you don’t need life insurance at all.
 For example, if you’re single and have no dependents, you might be able to get away without buying a policy (though it might be a good idea to have enough to cover your funeral expenses).
 But if others depend on you for your income, then you’ll likely want at least enough coverage to replace your earning potential, at least temporarily.

 Life insurance rules of thumb

 An alternative approach to buying an arbitrary multiple of your salary would be to use an online life insurance calculator.
-In this case, you enter data on anticipated one-time expenses, ongoing living expenses, timeframe, etc. and the calculator will spit out an answer.
+In this case, you enter data on anticipated one-time expenses, ongoing living expenses, timeframe, and so on.
+Then, the calculator will spit out an answer.

 Don’t forget employer-provided coverage

-Another factor to consider when determining how much life insurance to buy is whether or not (and how much) coverage you have from work.
-In many cases, As valuable as this sort of coverage can be, it’s important to not become too dependent on it.
-After all, if you lose your job, you’ll likewise lose your life insurance coverage.
+Another factor to consider when determining how much life insurance to buy is whether or not you have coverage from work (and how much).
+In many cases, as valuable as this sort of coverage can be, it’s important to not become too dependent on it.
+After all, if you lose your job, you’ll also lose your life insurance coverage.